ayvencore/SillyTavern-Lorebook-Manager/README.md

 - Cover images are uploaded through SillyTavern's normal user image storage
 - Renaming from the manager uses SillyTavern's built-in rename flow so it behaves like the core lorebook editor
 - Folder assignment and cover images persist on each lorebook through the `extensions.lorebook_manager` field

+## Disclaimers

+- This is my first full extension, and it was vibe coded!
+- It hasn't been tested on mobile yet
+- Thank you to my friend Fae for the "Active Lorebooks" idea
+- Feedback, contributions, and forks are welcomed!